WhatsApp: Security and privacy

-On October 15, 2021, WhatsApp announced that it would begin offering an end-to-end encryption service for chat backups, meaning no third party (including both WhatsApp and the cloud storage vendor) would have access to a user's information.
-This new encryption feature added an additional layer of protection to chat backups stored either on Apple iCloud or Google Drive.
+On 2016, Whatsapp launched the cloud backup feature, but it was not until October 15, 2021, when it announced that it would begin offering an end-to-end encryption service for chat backups (stored either on Apple iCloud or Google Drive).
+The feature is not enabled by default, so it is only when users opt-in that any third party (including both WhatsApp and the cloud storage vendor) loses the ability to read the content.

 On November 29, 2021, an FBI document was uncovered by Rolling Stone, revealing that WhatsApp responds to warrants and subpoenas from law enforcement within minutes, providing user metadata to the authorities.
 The metadata includes the user's contact information and address book.

 In January 2022, an unsealed surveillance application revealed that WhatsApp started tracking seven users from China and Macau in November 2021, based on a request from US DEA investigators.
 The app collected data on who the users contacted and how often, and when and how they were using the app.
 This is reportedly not an isolated occurrence, as federal agencies can use the Electronic Communications Privacy Act to covertly track users without submitting any probable cause or linking a user's number to their identity.

 At the beginning of 2022, it was revealed that San Diego–based startup Boldend had developed tools to hack WhatsApp's encryption, gaining access to user data, at some point since the startup's inception in 2017.
 The vulnerability was reportedly patched in January 2021.
 Boldend is financed, in part, by Peter Thiel, a notable investor in Facebook.

 In September 2022, a critical security issue in WhatsApp's Android video call feature was reported.
 An integer overflow bug allowed a malicious user to take full control of the victim's application once a video call between two WhatsApp users was established.
 The issue was patched on the day it was officially reported.

-In 2025, WhatsApp alerted 90 journalists and other members of civil society that they had been targeted by spyware used by the Israeli technology company Paragon Solutions.In April 2025, a group of Austrian researchers were able to extract 3.5 billion users' phone numbers by being able to make a hundred million contact discovery requests an hour, a flaw that exposed previous warnings from researchers in 2017 were not addressed.
-The researchers notified, Meta (who updated the enumeration problem in October), and deleted their copy of the phone numbers.
+In 2025, WhatsApp alerted 90 journalists and other members of civil society that they had been targeted by spyware used by the Israeli technology company Paragon Solutions.
+In April 2025, a group of Austrian researchers were able to extract 3.5 billion users' phone numbers by being able to make a hundred million contact discovery requests an hour, a flaw that exposed previous warnings from researchers in 2017 were not addressed.
+The researchers notified Meta (who updated the enumeration problem in October), and deleted their copy of the phone numbers.